The Dam Busters (film): Production

 Anderson made the choice to shoot the film in black and white to allow the integration of original footage of the bomb trials, to boast a "gritty" documentary-style reality.

 The flight sequences of the film were shot using real Avro Lancaster bombers supplied by the RAF.
 The aircraft, four of the final production B.VIIs, had to be taken out of storage and specially modified by removing the mid-upper gun turrets to mimic 617 Squadron's special aircraft, and cost £130 per hour to run, which amounted to a tenth of the film's costs.
 A number of Avro Lincoln bombers were also used as "set dressing".
 (An American cut was made more dramatic by depicting an aircraft flying into a hill and exploding.
-This version used stock footage from Warner Bros. of a Boeing B-17 Flying Fortress, not a Lancaster.)
+This version used stock footage from Warner Bros.
+Pictures of a Boeing B-17 Flying Fortress, not a Lancaster.)

 The German anti-aircraft personnel were played by the 247 (Ulster) LAA Regiment, part of the 3rd (Ulster) Searchlight Regiment, Royal Artillery, and was filmed at Stiffkey in north Norfolk.

 Weybridge railway station was filmed for scenes, as Wallis had lived nearby.

 Filming began at Scampton on Tuesday 27 April 1954 for ten days.

 The Upper Derwent Valley in Derbyshire (the test area for the real raids) doubled as the Ruhr valley for the film.
 The scene where the Dutch coast is crossed was filmed between Boston, Lincolnshire, and King's Lynn, Norfolk, and other coastal scenes near Skegness.

 Filming at Gibraltar Point began on Wednesday 21 April 1954, for four days.
 Appearing as an extra, on the beach, as an Air Commodore was Mr E Taylor, a teacher from Skegness Grammar School.
 Mr Taylor had been an intelligence officer at RAF Woodhall Spa.
 Other extras came from the Skegness Players.

 The scene where they fly along a canal was filmed on the Dutch river (local nickname for the canal) on the way to Goole which is on the M62 to Hull.
 As the planes turn across country you can see Goole fully as they turn.
 This was used as the area around Goole is perfectly flat.
 Additional aerial footage was shot above Windermere, in the Lake District.